riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 23

+Part I was cute.
+I like playing with this crab.
+Part II is repeating Part II 10 million times and on larger input.
+My solution would take over 300h.
+Simple profiling/quick ideas would probably reduce it tenfold, which is still very long.
+Leaving it.

 # Day 22

 Started off by writing a bunch of loops and filters and slices leading to `bind_rows()`, etc. While doing that the single tidyverse pipeline solution came to me.
 Still has a while loop for the rounds of course.
 Part I only.